Areas of expertise

 Background

-Carla graduated in Nutritional Biology at the University of Camerino (Italy) and then studied for an MSc in Human Nutrition at the University of Rome Tor Vergata (Italy).
-In March 2020 she obtained her PhD in Translational Medicine and Food: Innovation, Safety and Management at the Institute of Science of Food Production of the National Research Council in Bari (Italy) while registered at the University of Foggia (Italy).
-During her PhD she worked on understanding the effect of possible climate change scenarios on the ecophysiological behaviour of Aspergillus carbonarius in the South Italy wine production chain.
-In 2018 she joined the Applied Mycology Group at Cranfield University as a visiting PhD student gaining additional skills on fungal growth and incubation in in vitro system to simulate climate change scenarios.
-In 2020 she joined the Applied Mycology Group to work as a Research Fellow.
+Carla graduated with a degree in Nutritional Biology from the University of Camerino (Italy) and then pursued an MSc in Human Nutrition at the University of Rome Tor Vergata (Italy).
+In March 2020, she earned her PhD in Translational Medicine and Food: Innovation, Safety, and Management from the Institute of Science of Food Production at the National Research Council in Bari (Italy), while registered at the University of Foggia (Italy).
+During her PhD, she focused on understanding the effects of potential climate change scenarios on the ecophysiological behavior of Aspergillus carbonarius in the South Italian wine production chain.
+In 2018, she joined the Applied Mycology Group at Cranfield University as a visiting PhD student, where she gained additional skills in fungal growth and incubation in in vitro systems to simulate climate change scenarios.
+In 2020, she became a Research Fellow in the Applied Mycology Group, and in 2024, she was appointed Academic Fellow in Food Mycology.

 Research opportunities